Rosetta Stone of Neural Mass Models: Next-generation models (NMM2)

 Starting from these, Montbri\'o et al derive an effective theory \textit{for a single population} in the large $N$ limit (Eq 12 in \cite{Montbrio:2015aa}),

 To this equation, we add the usual operator dynamics for the synapse activation,

 (see Figure~\ref{fig:fourmodels} (A)).
 Here $v$ and $r$ are the population mean membrane potential and firing rate, respectively.
-The new parameters $\bar \eta$ and $\Delta$ refer to the mean and half-width of the Lorentzian distribution for the quenched noise input $\eta_j$.
+The new parameters $\bar \eta$ and $\Delta$ refer to the centre and half-width-at-half-maximum (HWHM) of the Lorentzian (Cauchy) distribution for the quenched noise input $\eta_j$.
+Note that the Lorentzian distribution does not admit moments of order $\geq 1$ in the conventional sense (the integral defining the mean is divergent), so $\bar\eta$ is a location parameter rather than an expectation; under the Cauchy principal value, $\bar\eta$ formally equals the median.
 The analysis in \cite{Montbrio:2015aa} hinges on the assumptions of all-to-all uniform connectivity (with synaptic weight $J$) and common input $I(t)$.